14 Most Beautiful Places and Best Views in Colorado [2023]

 From Colorado Springs, head east on US-24 until you reach Calhan, CO.
 There are multiple routes from Denver to the Paint Mines, and all take about 90 minutes or more depending on traffic.

-8. Dillon Ice Castles
+8. Colorado Ice Castles

 The Ice Castles are an award-winning attraction that makes for a winter wonderland that adults and kids will enjoy.